addsh727/a-level-coursework/README.md

 - Customer Orders

 ## License:
-NOT FOR COMMERCIAL USE
+[GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) NOT FOR COMMERCIAL USE!
-If you intened to use any of my code for commercial use please contact me and get my permission.
-If you intend to make money using any of my code please ask my permission.
+If you intend to use this project of mine for any commercial use, please contact me below to get my permission first.

-[GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)

 ## Authors
 - [Adib Shehab](https://github.com/addsh727)